-Regional Context The West Out Leadership and FCB partnered on original market research into the attitudes of American workers on LGBTQ+ inclusion, which fielded in 2019 and 2020.
+Regional Context The West

+Out Leadership and FCB partnered on original market research into the attitudes of American workers on LGBTQ+ inclusion, which fielded in 2019 and 2020.
 These briefs as a whole will be updated on an ongoing basis by Out Leadership because we recognize the ever-changing nature of policy on the local, state, and national level.

 Overall, 52.5% of LGBTQ+ workers in the West are out at work.
 However, urbanicity has a big impact on whether LGBTQ+ workers feel comfortable sharing personal information at work (LGBTQ+ workers are 26% less likely to share when in rural areas vs 4% less likely to share in urban areas compared to national average).
-There is also a big impact when it comes to age and being open to managers, with older LGBTQ+ workers in this region being more likely to share with their managers than any other age group nationwide (52%more likely).
+There is also a big impact when it comes to age and being open to managers, with older LGBTQ+ workers in this region being more likely to share with their managers than any other age group nationwide (52% more likely).
 West workers are also 14% more likely to report microaggressions at work which may be why LGBTQ+/Allies are also 15% more likely to say they want to work with companies that are more supportive of LGBTQ+ rights.
 Even though there are reports of microaggressions in the workplace, workers in this region were 35% less likely to say that the state's leadership talked negatively about LGBTQ+ issues.

 Unless otherwise noted, all comparisons for more or less likely are compared to the National results.
 Regional results are based off of 1,500 respondents (LGBTQ+ and Non-LGBTQ+ responses have been weighted to be age-representative for each audience in each region).
 National results are based off of 600 respondents representative of each audience (LGBTQ+ vs Non-LGBTQ+).

 States in the Western region included: Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming.

-Impact of LGBTQ+ Discrimination on Business Talent
+Colorado: Impact of LGBTQ+ Discrimination on Business Talent

-1

-NO RISK

-2

-LOW RISK

-3

-MODERATE RISK

-4

-NOTABLE RISK

-HIGH RISK

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit outleadership.com/driving-equality/us-state-ceo-briefs/

-Brand Risk

-2

-LOW RISK

-Companies incur low risk to their brands by operating in Colorado, where there are strong nondiscrimination protections, but "gender identity" is not specifically mentioned in hate crimes protections.

-Client Risk

-1

-NO RISK

-There's no reason to believe that LGBTQ+ or strong ally clients would pull business from companies operating in Colorado, which has recently helped lead the way on exemplary gender marker change policies.

-Talent Risk
+Current Legal Status of LGBTQ+ People in Colorado